 Metropolitan Klezmer has toured from coast to coast.
 Recent performance highlights include the group’s packed Lincoln Center debut at the David Rubenstein Atrium, as well as Southwest and West Coast premieres including Scottsdale Center for the Arts.
 The band debuted delightfully at The Corning Museum of Glass, Count Basie Theatre (Red Bank NJ), and with full houses and repeat engagements from Miami to Manhattan.
 Metropolitan Klezmer was also honored to adapt nearly-forgotten, heart-wrenching and soul-stirring Yiddish balladry from the Triangle Fire for the centenary commemoration of this tragedy, presented in New York City’s historic Great Hall of the Cooper Union — with our recording reprised in the audio portion of Activist New York on exhibition at The Museum of the City of New York.
 Jewish Week gave the band five stars [top rating], lauding their “wildly variegated flavors… Formidable… clever, spirited and smart musicianship.”
 The Village Voice described this “outstanding group” as “delightfully rambunctious… hard-swinging,” and Flavorpill beamed over “a sound that is not only exuberantly eclectic but also very danceable” from “modern-day purveyors of time-honored traditions.”
-Metropolitan Klezmer is thrilled to be playing at The Actors Theater for a Vox Hebraica concert with our sister sextet Isle of Klezbos next month, and meanwhile looks forward to concerts throughout the Northeast before the release of the band’s new album, Mazel Means Good Luck, in time for the band’s 20th anniversary.
+Metropolitan Klezmer’s latest album, Mazel Means Good Luck, was released at a special concert at The Museum at Eldridge Street in December 2014, coinciding with the band’s 20th anniversary.